 - Ophthalmologists.
-Ophthalmologists are medical doctors who provide full eye care, such as giving you a complete eye exam, prescribing corrective lenses, diagnosing and treating complex eye diseases, and performing eye surgery.
+These medical doctors provide full eye care, such as performing complete eye exams, prescribing corrective lenses, diagnosing and treating complex eye diseases, and performing eye surgery.

 - Optometrists.
-Optometrists provide many of the same services as ophthalmologists, such as evaluating your vision, prescribing corrective lenses, diagnosing common eye disorders and treating selected eye diseases with drugs.
-If you have a complex eye problem or need surgery, your doctor can refer you to an ophthalmologist.
+These doctors provide many of the same services as ophthalmologists, such as performing complete eye exams, evaluating your vision, prescribing corrective lenses, diagnosing common eye disorders and treating selected eye diseases with drugs.
+If you have a complex eye problem or need surgery, your optometrist can refer you to an ophthalmologist.

-If you're seeing a new eye doctor or if you're having your first eye exam, expect questions about your vision history.
+If you're seeing a new eye doctor or if you're having your first eye exam, expect questions about your vision and general health history.
 Your answers help your eye doctor understand your risk of eye disease and vision problems.
-Be prepared to give specific information, including:
+Questions might include:

 - Were you born prematurely?